felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 highlight something, I don't care if this is something the author expected me to memorize or not, resonate with or not.
-Often times I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that I connect with.
-Do not be scared by this freedom: follow your heart.
+Often times I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that *I* connect with.
+Do not be scared by this freedom: follow your instinct.

 As you read, don't bother trying to remember everything.
-When I turn a page, I feel completely OK not remembering what I just read about.
+Personally, when I turn a page, I feel completely OK not remembering what I just read!
 Read your book like you're watching a TV show or listening to a podcast.
 Highlight as you go, and know that we will come back to collect all these little knowledge nuggets later. :wink: